 Czy odnalazł go kto?

 With natural languages, we can have back-translation.
 The human translator receives the original and translated text, to back-translate into the language of the original, for verification.
 Here is the computer back-translating itself.
 A single-layer network would probably act similar.
 The Polish word “rząd” has a singular sense encoded, that of a government: the computer implies authorities, whereas supposed to leave it to people. 😉

 The forehead in the verse is not literally a forehead.
 It is a metaphorical “forehead of a world”.
-The bogey does not know metaphor, and shows as a masculine world in American, more, trying to tie around the forehead.
+The bogey evidently does not know about metaphors; more, makes a masculine world (“he-world”) in American, trying to tie around “his” forehead.
 Polish has collocations as “around the head” (wokół głowy) or “on the forehead” (na czole), also for headbands.

 Feel welcome to my Emily Dickinson website.

 Let us compare a few more lines.
 May it be The wind now.